mertbildirici1/Route/README.md

 Push your code to Git.
 Do this often.
 To submit:

 1. Submit your code on gradescope to the autograder.
+If you worked with a partner, you and your partner will make a **single submission together on gradescope**.
+Refer to [this document](https://docs.google.com/document/d/e/2PACX-1vREK5ajnfEAk3FKjkoKR1wFtVAAEN3hGYwNipZbcbBCnWodkY2UI1lp856fz0ZFbxQ3yLPkotZ0U1U1/pub) for submitting to Gradescope with a partner.
 2. Submit a link to your demo in the separate Demo assignment.
 Be sure that your link is embedded/clickable.
+Again, if you worked with a partner, you and your partner will make a single combined submission.
 3. Complete the brief [reflect form]() TODO.